yvesgurcan/deskplan/README.md

 # deskplan

-📎 Managing your office supplies as never been easier!
+📎 Managing your office supplies has never been easier!